danieljcave/inphysical-plans/README.md

 ### Frameworks and Libraries Used:

-  - [Bootstrap:](https://getbootstrap.com/) Bootstrap CSS Framework used for styling and to build responsive web pages.
+  - [Bootstrap:](https://getbootstrap.com/) Bootstrap CSS Framework is used for styling and building responsive web pages.
   - [Cloudinary:](https://cloudinary.com/) Used to store all blog images and uploaded images.
   - [Coverage:](https://coverage.readthedocs.io/en/latest/index.html) Used for measuring code coverage of Python test files.
   - [Django:](https://www.djangoproject.com/) Main Python framework used in the development.
   - [Django Allauth:](https://django-allauth.readthedocs.io/en/latest/index.html) Used for authentication and account registration.
   - [Django Crispy Forms:](https://django-crispy-forms.readthedocs.io/en/latest/) Used to simplify the rendering of Django forms.
-  - [dj_database_url:](https://pypi.org/project/dj-database-url/) Used to allow database urls to connect to the postgres database.
+  - [dj_database_url:](https://pypi.org/project/dj-database-url/) Used to allow database URLs to connect to the Postgres database.
-  - [Django Countries:](https://pypi.org/project/django-countries/) Used for country selection drop down
+  - [Django Countries:](https://pypi.org/project/django-countries/) Used for country selection drop-down
   - [Gunicorn:](https://gunicorn.org/) Green Unicorn, used as the Web Server to run Django on Heroku.
-  - [Summernote:](https://github.com/summernote/django-summernote) To provide a editor for customizing new blog content and add images.
+  - [Summernote:](https://github.com/summernote/django-summernote) To provide an editor for customizing new blog content and add images.

 ### Software and Web Applications Used:

   - [Google Fonts:](https://fonts.google.com/) To import font family Roboto
   - [Font Awesome:](https://fontawesome.com/) Used for style icons for nav and footer and other links
   - [Chrome DevTools:](https://developer.chrome.com/docs/devtools/) To test inside of different screen sizes
-  - [GitHub:](https://github.com/) GitHub is used to store the projects code and update and pull from.
-Aswell as host user stories
+  - [GitHub:](https://github.com/) GitHub is used to store the project's code and update and pull from.
+As well as host user stories
   - [Heroku:](https://www.heroku.com/) For deployment and hosting of the application.
   - [HTML Validator:](https://validator.w3.org/) Check your code for HTML validation.
   - [CI Python Linter](https://pep8ci.herokuapp.com/) Used to validate python code
   - [W3 CSS Validator:](https://jigsaw.w3.org/css-validator/) Check your code for CSS validation.
-  - [Codeanywhere](https://codeanywhere.com/signin) Used as virtual enviroment for coding
+  - [Codeanywhere](https://codeanywhere.com/signin) Used as virtual environment for coding
   - [ElephantSQL:](https://www.elephantsql.com/) Used Elephant to host PostgreSQL Service
   - [Stack Overflow](https://stackoverflow.com/) Used for help when hit bumps or errors